 Mindfulness Based Cognitive Therapy for Cancer (MBCT-Ca) is a group-based treatment that has been developed for people with cancer.
 It involves attending one class a week for eight weeks.
 Each class is led by a trained teacher, includes between 7 and 12 people, and lasts about two and a half hours.
 During the classes participants learn how to do mindfulness meditation.
 This would include learning how to pay attention to breath and body, and exercises to help participants become more aware of the moment-to-moment changes in mind and body.
-This study will determine the cost and benefits of delivering MBCT-Ca as compared with patients receiving treatment as usual (TAU) in participants who have received active cancer treatment within the last 12 months.
+The aim of this study is to determine the cost and benefits of delivering MBCT-Ca as compared with patients receiving treatment as usual (TAU) in participants who have received active cancer treatment within the last 12 months.

 Who can participate?

-This study aims to recruit about 120 men and women aged over 18 from across North Wales who have received active cancer treatment within the last 12 months.
+Patients aged over 18 from across North Wales who have received active cancer treatment within the last 12 months

 What does the study involve?

-Participants will be randomly allocated to receive an 8-week MBCT-Ca intervention straight away (intervention group) or after a waiting period of about 6-8 months (control group).
-Participants will complete questionnaires on joining the trial, after the intervention period and again after a 3-month follow-up.
-At the end of the study, we will compare the measures of well being between the two groups to see if there are any differences.
+Participants are randomly allocated to receive an 8-week MBCT-Ca intervention straight away (intervention group) or after a waiting period of about 6-8 months (control group).
+Participants complete questionnaires on joining the study, after the intervention period and again after a 3-month follow-up.
+At the end of the study, measures of well being are compared between the two groups to see if there are any differences.